lindavy/Cmpe-283-Assignment4/README.md

 | WRMSR (32) | 36k | < | 54k |
 | CPUID (10) | 19.3k | > | 18.9k |
 | EPT Violation (48) | 269k | > | 259k |

+The rest of the exit types not listed share similar exit values.

 ## Followup Questions
 1.For each member in your team, provide 1 paragraph detailing what parts of the lab that member implemented / researched.
 (You may skip this question if you are doing the lab by yourself).